Steve Rider: Personal life

 In October 1985, Rider navigated for Pentti Airikkala at the final round of the Audi Sport National Rally, where they finished top of Class 4 in an Vauxhall Astra GTE.
 He had previously navigated for Harry Hockly in a Vauxhall Nova in the 1984 rally.

-In 2007, a birthday party held by Rider for his son Jack at Wycombe Air Park was disturbed when a canister of CS gas was set off.
+In November 2007, a birthday party held by Rider for his son Jack at Wycombe Air Park was disturbed when a canister of CS gas was set off.
+The building was evacuated and police initiated an investigation.
+Rider said of the alleged gas attack: "We are confident it was not one of the guests as they were all behaving themselves very well indeed."

 In October 2023, Rider stated on BBC Breakfast that he was receiving treatment for prostate cancer.
 In January 2025, Rider said that he had only been tested after a friend had been diagnosed.
 In his interview with the BBC, he confirmed that it had been caught early and had not spread.

 Charity interests

 Rider is patron of the South Buckinghamshire charity Headway South Bucks, which raises money for people with head injuries, and also of children's cancer charity CLIC Sargent.
-He is also Vice-President of United Response, a national charity that supports people with learning disabilities, physical and mental health needs.
+He is also vice-president of United Response, a national charity that supports people with learning disabilities, physical and mental health needs.

 Rider has also become the patron of Children and Families Across Borders (CFAB), a charity dedicated to reuniting children who have been separated from their families.
 Since 2008 Rider has been the patron of Exeter Leukaemia Fund.
-In addition, Rider is Vice-President of the DEBRA Golf Society, which raises funds for individuals and families affected by epidermolysis bullosa (EB) – a painful genetic skin blistering condition which, in the worst cases, can be fatal.
+In addition, Rider is vice-president of the DEBRA Golf Society, which raises funds for individuals and families affected by epidermolysis bullosa (EB) – a painful genetic skin blistering condition which, in the worst cases, can be fatal.

 Rider has run the London Marathon on numerous occasions for charity, including Action Research and the Seve Ballesteros Foundation.